alexfoxy/juicr.js/README.md

 #### `juicr.listen('propName', (changedState, _state) => { })`
-Listens to changes to the **state** either from an action, or a reaction.
+Listens to changes to the **state** either from an action.
 You can either specify a single property:
 ```javascript
 juicr.listen("items", (changedState, _state) => { })
 ```